-I am a PhD candidate in the Web Information Systems group at Delft University of Technology.
-Supervised by Prof. Nava Tintarev, my research focuses on understanding how algorithmic and cognitive biases in web search affect user attitudes on debated topics.
+I am a PhD candidate in the Web Information Systems group at Delft University of Technology and a Guest Researcher at IBM.
+Supervised by Prof. Nava Tintarev (Maastricht University) and Benjamin Timmermans (IBM), my research focuses on understanding how algorithmic and cognitive biases in web search affect user attitudes on debated topics.
 I received my bachelor’s and master’s degrees in Psychology with a specialization in Behavioral Data Science from the University of Amsterdam and under supervision of Prof. Eric-Jan Wagenmakers.
 I have previously interned at IBM and worked as a research assistant for JASP.
-More recently, I have also contributed to Data versus Corona, an initiative of data scientists in The Netherlands for behavioral research related to COVID-19.
 I live in Amsterdam with my dog Sepp.

 Current Research Interests